What can be achieved using the correlation filter?

 A further assumption is that the correlated part \(x_{ corr }(t)\) itself consists of the sum of temporally shifted and scaled repetitions of the reference signal (e.g. by multiple reflections):

-$$x_{corr}\left(t\right)=\ \sum_{n=1}^{N}{\alpha_n\cdot x_{ref}(t-\tau_n)}$$
+$$x_{corr}\left(t\right)=\ \sum_{n=1}^{N}{\alpha_n\cdot x_{ref}(t-\tau_n)}.$$

 The magnitude of the correlation function between \(x_{ mic }(t)\) and \(x_{ ref }(t)\) is taken to calculate the time shift \(τ_n\) by identifying the biggest local maximum.
 That followed, the corresponding factor \(∝_{ n }\) is calculated by optimization.
 The summand obtained is now removed from the signal while the procedure is repeated \(N\) times with the leftover signal.
 In doing so, \(N\) indicates the filter order or the number of iterations, respectively.
 In the end, either \(x_{ corr }(t)\) or \(x_{ uncorr }(t)\) are being removed from the original microphone signal \(x_{ mic }(t)\) depending on the selected correlation filter mode.